N9 (South Africa): Eastern Cape

 From Willowmore, the N9 travels across the Eastern Cape Karoo as the Perdepoort Pass, through Aberdeen to Graaff-Reinet.
-At Aberdeen, the N9 is joined by the R61 and they are concurrent through Graaff-Reinet (where they meet the R63) and for the next 46 kilometers before the R61 becomes its own road eastwards near Nieu-Bethesda.
+At Aberdeen, the N9 is joined by the R61 and they are concurrent through Graaff-Reinet (where they meet the R63) and for the next 46 kilometres before the R61 becomes its own road eastwards near Nieu-Bethesda.

 From Graaff-Reinet it crosses the Sneeuberge through Naudesberg Pass and Lootsberg Pass to Middelburg, where it meets the N10 south of the town centre.
 The N10 joins the N9 to form an eastern bypass around Middelburg before proceeding northwards out of the town.
-After being concurrent for 24 kilometers, the N10 becomes its own road north-west towards De Aar.
+After being concurrent for 24 kilometres, the N10 becomes its own road north-west towards De Aar.

+Northern Cape

 The N9 continues northwards, entering the Northern Cape, through Noupoort, to end at an intersection with the N1 just outside Colesberg (west of the town centre).

 Uniondale Ghost

 An urban legend in the "vanishing hitchhiker" tradition arose after a girl named Marie Charlotte Roux was killed in an auto accident not far from Uniondale on Easter Sunday of 1968.
 According to press reports, beginning in 1973 and for years afterward around the anniversary of her death, the girl's spirit hitchhiked along the road and allegedly vanished after being picked up by various drivers.
 According to folklorist Sigrid Schmidt: